fengyuanchen/cropper/README.md

 ### dragend.cropper

+- **event.dragType**:
+  - Type: `String`
+  - Options: The same as "dragstart.cropper", but without "crop".

 This event fires when the crop box stops to change.

 Related original events: "mouseup", "mouseleave", "touchend", "touchleave", "touchcancel".

+### zoomin.cropper

+This event fires when a cropper instance starts to zoom in its canvas.

+### zoomout.cropper

+This event fires when a cropper instance starts to zoom out its canvas.

 ## No conflict